Simon and Garfunkel's Greatest Hits: Reception

 Simon and Garfunkel's Greatest Hits peaked on the U.S. albums chart at No. 5.
 On the UK Album Chart, it was a No. 2 hit.
 The album has proven a long and durable seller, currently being certified for 14 million units sold in the U.S. alone.
 It is easily their best-selling album in the U.S., and holds the record in the U.S. for the best-selling album by a duo.

-In 2003, the album was ranked No. 293 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2003, the album was ranked No. 293 on Rolling Stone's list of the 500 greatest albums of all time.
+The album was reissued in the 2000s as "Playlist: The Very Best of Simon & Garfunkel".